crosshare-org/crosshare/README.md

 > $ podman-compose up dev

+Once everything is up and running the site should be visible at http://localhost:3000 and the emulator admin at http://localhost:4000

 ### Developing against your own firebase project

 You'll need to have a firebase project set up and `firebaseConfig.ts` and `serviceAccountKey.json` created in the correct locations - see "Developing Locally" for details.